 This relief may allow you to delay paying Capital Gains Tax on a gain if you invest your gain in EIS shares.
 You can receive relief in respect of gains equal to the amount you invest.

-To receive this relief you must invest in EIS shares between one year before and three years after selling or disposing of your original assets.
+To receive this relief you must invest in EIS shares between 1 year before and 3 years after selling or disposing of your original assets.

 You won't have to pay Capital Gains Tax when you sell or dispose of shares if all the following conditions apply: